 Motorola Solutions continues to grow as a global public safety solution leader.
 Our commitment to deliver the best products and services for emergency services, with a focus on cybersecurity, gives us direct insight into the cyber threats that uniquely challenge the first responders around the world.
 To improve the security and awareness of public safety organizations, the Motorola Solutions threat intelligence team has compiled their findings, research and analysis throughout 2021 as part of our Cyber Threats to Public Safety series.
 Our first report covered the unique cyber threats that threaten the different aspects of a public safety officer's tool kit.
-In this report, we share our insights on the developments and trends of the cybercrime community as it pertains to public safety.
-We seek to inform and educate the public safety leaders and practitioners on how criminals view public safety organizations, and how they attempt to compromise their targets.
+In this report, we share our insights on the developments and trends of the cybercrime community as it pertains to public safety organizations, and how they attempt to compromise their targets.
 The threat intelligence team used proprietary data, publicly reported and closed source cyber intelligence from Jan.
 01 - Nov.
 30, 2021 in this paper.

 TABLE OF CONTENTS

-Executive Summary . చ

-The Cyber Underground Targeting Public Safety .
-4

-Testing Out Triple and Quadruple Extortion Methods .6

-International Attention and Backlash 8

-international / (territori and Backlasi) .
-0

-How And Why Criminal Forums "Banned" Ransomware .
-9

-Extortion Groups Rebrand, In More Ways Than One 10

-Confronting the Criminal Element 11
+Executive Summary 3 The Cyber Underground Targeting Public Safety 4 Testing Out Triple and Quadruple Extortion Methods 6 International Attention and Backlash 8 How And Why Criminal Forums "Banned" Ransomware 9 Extortion Groups Rebrand, In More Ways Than One .10 Confronting the Criminal Element .11

+EXECUTIVE SUMMARY

-EXECUTIVE SUMMARY Cybercriminals are responsible for most of the cyberattacks reported around the world.
+Cybercriminals are responsible for most of the cyberattacks reported around the world.
 The criminal industry is flooded with money, organized gangs, and a seemingly endless list of victims being extorted and stolen from for tens of thousands to tens of millions of dollars per attack.
 The public safety community is not shielded from cybercrime, and faces its own unique challenges to defend itself against the hungry financially motivated extortion actors and ideologically impelled hacktivists.
 This past year has taught us that proper defenses and response at a federal level can show indications of success, but the criminal world is an agile and creative ecosystem.
 In addition to building a robust cybersecurity program that incorporates people, processes, and technology, it must be countered by better understanding the motivations and methods behind the acts.